History:

 Standard information:

-Poppy is spayed, microchipped and has started her vaccinations.
+Poppy is spayed, microchipped and vaccinated.

 There is a non refundable adoption donation of £120 for Poppy and all money donated goes directly to helping all the Senior Staffies in our care.